Religion, which one ?

 A brief history of the Church.

-Catholicism, which seemed to be around since the 2nd century adopted the pure doctrines of Christ and amalgamated it with another pagan religion of that era to gain people popularity and it was accepted and practiced by the masses.
-Although this new religion grew in popularity, as it evolved through the centuries, their hierarchy and rulers started to promote the churches own authority and traditions as equal to biblical scripture.
-Around the 15th/16th century, reformers such as Martin Luther, John Calvin pioneered protestantism guiding the Church into reformed theology with the Bible having the final authority, which went a long way to correcting and improving orthodox Christianity.
-As a result, there are today many denominations of the faith.
-In the modern era we are now seeing new movements such as contemporary evangelical.
+Catholicism, which dates back to the 2nd century, adopted the pure teachings of Christ and combined them with another pagan religion of that time to gain popularity among the people, leading to widespread acceptance and practice.
+Although this new religion gained popularity, over the centuries, its hierarchy and leaders began to promote the church's own authority and traditions as equal to biblical scripture.
+In the 15th and 16th centuries, reformers like Martin Luther and John Calvin pioneered Protestantism, steering the Church towards reformed theology with the Bible as the ultimate authority, significantly improving and correcting orthodox Christianity.
+As a result, there are now many denominations of the faith.
+In the modern era, we are witnessing new movements such as contemporary evangelicalism.

-If we could lay all this out in the form of a graph, starting at the Nicaea council in 325 AD, all these church movements have in part Gods truth in them and have served his purpose over a long period.
-However, today we see churches with their own agendas and many modern prosperity teachers in the charismatic movement teaching a flaky gospel as their ultimate ambition is to put bottoms on seats and get rich.
-We must be wary of these practises lest we be deceived.
-And Jesus answered and said unto them :
+If we could represent this as a graph, beginning with the Nicaea council in 325 AD, we would see that all these church movements contain elements of God's truth and have fulfilled His purpose over time.
+However, today, many churches have their own agendas, and numerous modern prosperity teachers within the charismatic movement promote a superficial gospel, aiming primarily to attract followers and accumulate wealth.
+We must be cautious of these practices to avoid being misled.
+And Jesus answered and said unto them:

 Take heed that no man deceive you, for many shall come in my name, saying, I am Christ; and shall deceive many.
 Matthew 24:4-5.

-Falsification of the word didn’t just happen overnight.
-The enemy has been working hard on the vulnerable minds of mankind for thousands of years to ensure that many of us continue to practise a false religion.
-His ultimate aim is to completely divorce our mind and spirit from God’s word, mainly through deception.
-If we are unbelievers or atheists, the enemy has us exactly where he wants us, however if we are part of a world religion, he will use his deception in an attempt to leave us spiritually bankrupt and endeavour to shipwreck our faith.
-Some modern church practises are becoming more and more secular these days and are so concerned with popularity and raising church finance and other so called humanitarian projects that the Holy Spirit has long since departed.
-God convicts us to keep our eyes of our hearts firmly on him lest we be deceived.
+The distortion of the word didn't occur suddenly.
+For thousands of years, the adversary (Satan) has been diligently influencing the susceptible minds of humanity to ensure that many continue to follow a false religion.
+His ultimate goal is to entirely separate our mind and spirit from God's word, primarily through deception.
+If we are non-believers or atheists, the enemy has us exactly where he desires.
+However, if we belong to a world religion, he will use deception to try to leave us spiritually impoverished and attempt to derail our faith.
+Some contemporary church practices are increasingly becoming secular, prioritizing popularity, church fundraising, and so-called humanitarian projects, causing the Holy Spirit to have long since departed.
+God urges us to keep the eyes of our hearts focused on Him to avoid being deceived.

-Between corrupt world religion and high profile false preachers, it's no wonder that people have embraced lies and deception in their theology.
-So what religion is the best path to God?
-Surely there can only one truth, and if so, there can only be one path to God.
-The Bible calls this the narrow path.
-Math 7: 13-14.
-Perhaps we shouldn't be asking what religion?
-But who should we be putting our trust in?
-On this, I believe we need to put our complete trust in Christ, and him only.
-The evidence of Christ is absolutely overwhelming and the first four books of the New Testament attest to this.
-Whatever prophet or spiritual leader people follow, Jesus Christ is the only one ever to conquer death, and be resurrected three days later and ascended into the heavens.
+Amidst corrupt global religions and prominent false preachers, it's not surprising that people have accepted lies and deception in their theology.
+So, which religion is the best path to God?
+Surely, there can only be one truth, and if that's the case, there can only be one path to God.
+The Bible refers to this as the narrow path. [mat 7 13-14].
+Perhaps the question isn't about which religion, but rather whom we should trust.
+In my view, we should place our complete trust in Christ alone.
+The evidence for Christ is overwhelmingly compelling, as the first four books of the New Testament confirm.
+Regardless of the prophet or spiritual leader one follows, Jesus Christ is the only one who conquered death, was resurrected three days later, and ascended into heaven.

-Christ fulfilled all the scriptures and completed Gods ultimate plan of Salvation for mankind.
-When he came, he brought a purity of truth, like a pure wine.
-A wine that had been maturing since the beginning of the ages which originated from the fruits of heaven.
-Some modern day churches have mixed the pure wine of Christ with vinegar, resulting in false doctrine and heresy.
-When Gods people heard the truth, they immediately loved the word and God opened up their hearts and revealed himself and they were blessed and saved.
-When others heard the word, they despised it, especially the Pharisees.
-The Pharisees of that era were the vanguards of the law and Jesus hated their hypocrisy.
-They were so self righteous and slammed shut the gates of heaven to many of their own people.
+Christ fulfilled all the scriptures and completed God's ultimate plan of salvation for humanity.
+When he arrived, he brought a purity of truth, akin to a pure wine that had been maturing since the dawn of time, originating from the fruits of heaven.
+Some modern churches have diluted this pure wine of Christ with vinegar, leading to false doctrine and heresy.
+When God's people heard the truth, they immediately embraced the word, and God opened their hearts, revealing Himself to them, resulting in blessings and salvation.
+Others, however, rejected the word, particularly the Pharisees.
+The Pharisees of that time were the guardians of the law, and Jesus despised their hypocrisy.
+They were so self-righteous that they closed the gates of heaven to many of their own people.

-If you don't feel you are 'born again' then I'm convinced your not in a proper spiritual relationship with God.
-We hear Jesus saying; Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
+If you don't feel 'born again,' I believe you may not have a proper spiritual relationship with God.
+Again we hear Jesus saying: Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’
 Mat 7:22-24

-I'm not saying stop attending your church nor that good churchly people don't love the Lord, but we must remember that the real church isn't about bricks and mortar, or rites and rituals as these modern churches are by no means the ultimate authority.
-Instead the real and true church is the body of Christ, and the body of Christ are the true followers of the word, the saints, The high priests, and those that truly love and understand through the Holy Spirit the work that Jesus carried out at Calvary.
-So just to be clear, Jesus is the head of the Church and we as Christians are the body of Christ.
+I'm not suggesting that you stop attending your church or that devout church members don't love the Lord.
+However, it's important to remember that the true church isn't about buildings or rituals, as these modern churches are not the ultimate authority.
+The real church is the body of Christ, comprised of genuine followers of the word, the saints, the high priests, and those who truly love and understand, (through the Holy Spirit), the work Jesus accomplished at Calvary.
+To clarify, Jesus is the head of the Church, and we, as Christians, are the body of Christ. 'for by one Spirit are we all baptised into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one spirit' 1 Corinthians 12:13.

 We need to see far and beyond a Sunday service and realise that a service to God extends into Monday's and through to Saturday's.
 We must shake off this general perception that world religion is the ultimate authority in our lives and get back to the pure wine of Christ and the Apostolic teachings.
 God charges us with a responsibility to seek out the truth, and as Christians we owe it to ourselves as we must repent and address the sin in our everyday lives.
 I must emphasise :